- Using HTML5 header, nav, and footer tags

 - Using itemscope and itemtype to add meaning

 - Understanding the difference between RDF, RDFa, and RDFa Lite

-(MUSIC) Hi, I'm Jen Kramer.
+- [Voiceover] Hi, I'm Jen Kramer.
 Welcome to Web Semantics.
-In this course, I'll show you how to make your web pages more meaningful to search engines and robots.
-By marking them up with Microdata, RDFa Lite, and semantically correct HTML5 tags.
-First, we'll look at the new HTML5 tags like header, footer, article, aside, mark and many more.
-We'll look at link relationships, including links between pages and links that bring resources into a web page.
+In this course, I'll show you how to make your webpages more meaningful to search engines and robots, by marking them up with microdata, RDFa Lite and semantically correct HTML5 tags.
+First, we'll look at the new HTML5 tags, like header, footer, article, aside, mark and many more.
+We'll look at link relationships, including links between pages and links that bring resources in to a webpage.

-We'll then look in depth that micro data, which is a way of marking up certain types of content with the find information like recipes, events or products.
-Finally, we'll look at RDF, RDFa and RDFa Lite and their differences as well as looking at on how to incorporate RDFa Lite into your web page.
-So if you're ready, lets get started with web semantics.
+We'll then look in depth at microdata, which is a way of marking up certain types of content with defined information, like recipes, events or products.
+Finally, we'll look at RDF, RDFa and RDFa Lite, and their differences, as well as looking at how to incorporate RDFa Lite into your webpage.
+So, if you're ready, let's get started with Web Semantics.